mattikummu/global_net_migration/readme.txt

 global_net_migration.Rproj
 LICENSE
 readme.txt
+0_run_all_scripts.R
 --------------------------------------------

 **Reproducibility**

-Once the input data is loaded, all the scripts can be run using run_all_scripts.R script.
+Once the input data is loaded, all the scripts can be run using 0_run_all_scripts.R script.

 As explained below, the codes under section 2 are not yet reproducible, but we provide output from these sections, so code is again reproducible from section 3 onwards (expect few exceptions, as detailed below).

 Alternatively, the script should be run separately in order.
-I.e. Start with 0_install_required_packages.R, and then proceed to 1_preparing_data -folder, and run the scripts there in numerical order.
+I.e. Start with 0_1_install_required_packages.R, and then proceed to 1_preparing_data -folder, and run the scripts there in numerical order.

 Please note: all the scripts are not yet reproducible - we are working hard to get all the used input data into Zenodo.
 Apologies for this.